 During a chemical reaction, this energy is released (exothermic) or absorbed (endothermic) when the chemical bonds are made or broken.
 In fact, they are often released in the form of heat or light.

-If you think, you can’t relate to examples of chemical energy in everyday life.
+If you think, you can’t relate to the uses of chemical energy in our daily life.
 Well, here is your chance to think again…!!!

 - Chemical Batteries